Czirion/mycobacterium2022/who_README.md

 ~~~
 {: .language-bash}

 For the files with two or more columns of run codes:
+(Each group of run codes in the same row should have the exact same metadata, but I want to confirm)

 First, separate each column in different files:
 :zap: